sonixse/Flashcards_Programming/README.md

-## Programming Flashcards!
+## Programming Flashcards

-Definitions and core concepts for programming (Python).
-For you to ace it.
+All the key definitions and core concepts in Python programming — so you can ace it!